 Chicken Mince Puff Pastry Bites

-These are delicious little morsels that are easy to throw together and will be gobbled up on Christmas Day!
+These are delicious little morsels that are easy to throw together and will be gobbled up on Christmas Day or any other special occasion!
 They are best made fresh on the day they are to be served, however you can make them up and freeze them before you cook them.

 Chicken Mince can be substituted for Turkey Mince if you want them a bit healthier.